Forget Benzema, Seville '82, only Germany matter for France

 The French booked their last-eight spot with a 2-0 win over Nigeria and will face Germany in a high-profile quarter-final on Friday between two former World Cup winners.

-"The players realise that it is a quarter-final of the World Cup.
+"The players realize that it is a quarter-final of the World Cup.
 They are finished with being careless," Deschamps told reporters at their base in Ribeirao Preto.

 "Benzema sulking?," he asked.
 "This is your impression.
 After an hour, we got more space and he found himself in the central position."